allenz1120/Smart-and-Connected-Systems-Projects/quest-5/report.md

 -----

 ## Summary
 For this quest, we were tasked with creating a cruise control and collision avoidance system for an RC car.
 We achieve this using an ultrasonic sensor, a LIDAR sensor, an optical encoder, and PID control.
-Using these tools, we are able to stay within +/- 25cm of a centerline,
+Using these tools, we are able to stay within +/- 25cm of a centerline, detect hazards in front of the car to stop collisions, and maintain a fixed speed.
+Finally, we implemented UDP socket communication allowing us to instantaneously start and stop the car from a server.

 ## Self-Assessment